 March 28, 2015–More than 200 students from schools throughout Vermont participated in Vermont History Day held at U-32 High School.
 All projects were related to the national theme "Leadership and Legacy in History."
 Students spent the school year researching topics and creating projects ranging from websites to documentaries.

 For over 30 years, the Vermont Historical Society has coordinated Vermont History Day (VHD), a statewide competition affiliated with National History Day (NHD), and provided support and guidance to teachers and students over the course of the school year.

 Women’s History Panel Discussion

 March 11, 2015–In honor of Women's History month, the Vermont Historical Society and the Vermont Commission for Women offered a special program featuring a panel of esteemed historians and scholars addressing questions about the study of women's history in the 21st century.
 The standing-room-only crowd heard three esteemed historians address the question: Do we still need women's history?

-Join us for a panel discussion from esteemed historians and scholars addressing questions facing women's history in the 21st century: Do we still need to separate out women's stories?
-Moderated by Cary Brown, the executive director of the Vermont Commission on Women, panelists include Dr. Felician Kornbluh, Director of Gender, Sexuality, and Women's Studies at the University of Vermont, Dr. Marilyn Blackwell, independent historian, and Hollly Allen, Assistant Professor of American Studies at Middlebury College.
+The lively discussion was moderated by Cary Brown, the executive director of the Vermont Commission on Women, and included panelists Dr. Felicia Kornbluh, Director of Gender, Sexuality, and Women's Studies at the University of Vermont, Dr. Marilyn Blackwell, independent historian, and Holly Allen, Assistant Professor of American Studies at Middlebury College.